nekoewen/ewen-qmk/readme.md

-This is a place for me to put my various QMK firmware profiles and compiled .hex files.
+This is a place for me to put my various QMK firmware profiles and compiled .hex files, plus a few .uf2 files for other types of keyboards.
+(It's weird that people hardly ever make the compiled firmware files available for download, right?)

 The easiest way to flash firmware (that has already been compiled) is with the [QMK Toolbox](github.com/qmk/qmk_toolbox).